DinoChiesa/Apigee-GCP-Logging-Example/README.md

 This repo includes two distinct API Proxy bundles showing how to do logging from Apigee Edge to Google Stackdriver.

+## Disclaimer

+This example is not an official Google product, nor is it part of an official Google product.
+If you have questions on using it, please ask  via github or community.apigee.com .

 ## What is Stackdriver?

 [Stackdriver](https://cloud.google.com/stackdriver/) is a SaaS for logging, monitoring, and